Links for this Episode:

 Let’s start at the beginning.

-Morduki, the God of Death, was more than happy to oblige this decree – but his sister Life would not be so restrained.
+Mordukai, the God of Death, was more than happy to oblige this decree – but his sister Life would not be so restrained.

-Radia and Etos recoiled in horror at the disorder wrought by their siblings’ children, and lay together to bring about Barros (God of Order).
+Radia and Etos recoiled in horror at the disorder wrought by their siblings’ children and lay together to bring about Barros (God of Order).

 The families squabbled, as families are wont to do, but the Gods maintained a delicate balance by agreeing to return to the First Law: no more Gods.
-And for six thousand years, there were none.
+And for ten thousand years, there were none.

 Zavan, God of Man

 Dwarves were the first of men to be given magic, as they were jealous of the Elves and their millennia of life.
 They became fierce guardians of this new power, which they used to create great feats of architecture and technology.
 And once their towering Dwarves halls could be made no more magnificent, they set about shaping the world.

 Centuries of dominance made many of the Dwarves as selfish and petty as the Gods.
 The Elves eventually grew tired of their constant waring and stole the secrets of magic from them, teaching the knowledge to the others races in order to restore balance.
 Enraged, the Dwarves declared war on all the races of man, and the Hundred Years War began.

 As death and turmoil spread across the land without intervention, mankind grew distant from the Gods.
 The first human city of Ani rapidly expanded as more and more people fled to the walls of the Capital to seek reprieve from the unending violence.
 The city prospered, a shining light in the darkness that threatened to consume all.
 Man began to idolize his own creations over the Divinity of the Gods.